Sunday, March 15, 2026

 worthy, Jun., William Davis, Goodrich Wilson, and Nathaniel Burwell Gent.

-Resolved: That John Scarsbrook Wills Gent, be appointed Chairman to
+Resolved: That John Scarsbrook Wills Gent., be appointed Chairman to

 the Committee, and William Francis Young be appointed Clerk to the said